Resilience Justice Project

 Featured Scholarship

-The Resilience Justice Project has produced significant research, including “Resilience Justice and Community-Based Green and Blue Infrastructure” by Professor Tony Arnold and student researchers, published in the William & Mary Environmental Law & Policy Review (2021).
-This and other publications explore how law can be a tool for building stronger, more equitable communities.
+Research connected to the Resilience Justice Project includes “Resilience Justice and Community-Based Green and Blue Infrastructure” by Professor Tony Arnold and student researchers, published in the William & Mary Environmental Law & Policy Review (2021).
+The work explores how law and community partnerships can support equitable resilience planning.

 Contact